Shirin David: DirTea

-In late summer 2021, David brought her own ice tea line called DirTea ("Dir" stands for dirty; "Tea" stands for tea) out.
+In late summer 2021, Shirin David brought her own ice tea line called DirTea (homophone of dirty) out.
 Three different tastes called Candy Shop (Cotton Candy), Wet Peach (Peach) and Busty Blueberry (Blueberry) came out.

-Following her release of her sophomore album Bitches brauchen Rap, David released a sparkling edition (with alcohol), including the two sorts Juicy Mango (Mango) and Candy Shop.
-In 2022, there will also be a zero-sugar edition coming out.
+Following her release of her second album Bitches brauchen Rap, Shirin David released a sparkling edition (with alcohol), including the two flavors Juicy Mango (Mango) and Candy Shop.
+In 2022, a zero-sugar edition was made available.
 The drinks are available in Germany, Austria and Switzerland, including online and in specific-chosen retailers.